 The reports tell of various news items with the club, its members, recent and upcoming dances, plus changes and cancellations, among other items.

-For The Modern Square, the reports have to be on the desk of the Editor by a certain day of the month, preceding the month of issue (such as April 5 for the May issue), If the Editor does not receive it in time, the report is likely to not be published...as the printer has to have all the items by the 10th of the month, preceding the month of issue (April 10 for the May issue).
+For The Modern Square, the reports have to be on the desk of the Editor by a certain day of the month, preceding the month of issue (such as April 14 for the May issue), If the Editor does not receive it in time, the report is likely to not be published.
 The e-Edition usually is emailed first, then the print edition is mailed to those who have such.
 For more details, see The Modern Square page on this website.

 As Editor, if a report misses the deadline, it will be on this page, as well as on a page on the original website (designed for slower internet connections), located here.
-Reports noted below will be in the March, 2020 issue, which was just finished, sent to the printer, and emailed.
+Reports noted below are in the February, 2021 issue, which was just finished, sent to the printer, and emailed.
+Due to a file error at my end last month, reports for January and February have been combined.

 Club: Maverick Mixers